 Can you eat raw pork?

 First of all, we need to know why undercooked pork should worry us.
-The threat in question is called Trichinella Spiralis, a worm parasite also of humans.
+The threat in question is called Trichinella Spiralis, a worm parasite that can exist in humans.
 Without going into the disgusting details, if pigs eat scraps of meat containing the larval cysts, its meat will be infected as a result.
 And at this point, if eaten undercooked, it becomes dangerous for human beings as well.
-From this brief description, I am sure you will have noticed something strange: pigs that eat meat!
+From this brief description, I am sure you will have noticed something strange: pigs that eat meat.

 In actual fact, swine used to be fed on anything available and, in truth, this still happens in the case of some domestically reared animals.
 If, on the other hand, pork comes from industrial pig farms using modern nutritional systems and fodder, Trichinella Spiralis will just be a bad recollection evoked in the stories recounted by our grandparents.